nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
 **:exclamation: Caution**
-* The command will only be executed if the index provided corresponds to a internship application
+* The command will only be executed if the index provided corresponds to an internship application
 </div>

 Examples: